Census Dots

 Native American/Other

-Of the 100 places in New Hampshire, Exeter is the 15th most populous.
+Exeter is ranked the 16th most populous place in New Hampshire, out of 100 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Exeter was ranked the 15th most populous place in the 2020 Census.

 Exeter's White Population